 2. Rhodia Dotpad

 My absolute favourite paper to write on is the Rhodia Dotpad.
 The Dotpad’s weight is 80g/m² or 21.3lb, and instead of gridlines it contains dots which allow alignment without too much interference.
 It is by far the smoothest feel and best absorbency, not to mention the most satisfying to write on.
 As you can see from the image it has the crispest lines for the Pilot Parallel and pointed pen.
 My only issue (and it’s very minor) is that you cannot use this kind of paper for practice sheets.
 However, for scratching down new lettering creations or some unscripted practice this is hands down the best paper.
-The large size Dotpad is $10.88 which is $0.13/sheet.
-So a little bit more on the pricey side, but if you ask me it’s worth it.
+It’s a little bit more on the pricey side, but if you ask me it’s worth it.

 Overall: ★★★★★ Perfect for practice, no bleeding but a little bit on the pricier side.